 Who can get help from the Healthy Start scheme?

 Healthy Start is a governmental scheme that provides vouchers worth £3.10 each to spend on milk, fresh and frozen fruit and vegetables, and infant formula.
 You can also get free vitamin supplements.
-For more details, ask your midwife or health visitor, or see the separate leaflet called Healthy Start.
+People on certain benefits, or those who are pregnant and under the age of 18 years can apply.
+For more details, ask your midwife or health visitor.
+See separate leaflet called Healthy Start for more details.

-See references below for information from GOV.UK about paternity pay and leave, shared parental pay and leave, and adoption pay and leave.
+See also the references below for information from GOV.UK about paternity pay and leave, shared parental pay and leave, and adoption pay and leave.